 - Transfer rounds, cut side down, onto a greased baking sheet.
 Bake in a preheated 375° F oven for 15-20 minutes.

-- Detailed instructions in the recipe card section below.
+- Detailed instructions are in the recipe card section below.

 What can you prep ahead?